csc-training/hip-programming/porting/README.md

 ## HIPIFY Tools

 1. First task is to examine the code.
 Both `hipify-perl` and `hipify-clang` support the option `--examine` option.
-Alternatively one can use the `hipexamine.sh`  or `hipexamine-perl.sh` scripts.
+Alternatively one can use the `hipexamine.sh`  or `hipexamine-perl.sh` scripts which will scan whole directories.
+This procedure will not change the source it will just determine which files contain CUDA code and how much of the code can be converted autoamtically.
 2.

 ## HOP